alexyorke/star.js/README.md

 [![npm version](https://badge.fury.io/js/star-correct.svg)](https://badge.fury.io/js/star-correct)

 # star.js
 Fixing typos was never easier*.
-A small javascript npm library to automatically correct typos in messages based on the next message.
-This repository addresses issues with having to manually go back, modify your message, and then resend it, rather than just typing your correction in the next message, followed by a star.
+A small javascript npm library to automatically correct typos in messages based on the next message, and it works out of the box, no dependencies.
+This repository addresses productivity issues, having to manually go back, modify your message, and then resend it.
+Just type your correction in the next message, followed by a star, and keep your hands on your keyboard.
+Star.js will fetch the right correction for you.

 ### Usage:
 `starjs.correct(phrase[]);` where `phrase` is a two element array, the first element is the first message, the second is the correction.
 If there is no corrections to be made (because the correction is too ambigious, or it doesn't need to be corrected) it will return `false`.

 ### Examples

-#### Example 1
 ```
 var starjs = require('star-correct');